RocketLeagueMapmaking/RL-docs/CONTRIBUTING.md

 # Overview

+This page is only for adding new content, the expended page can be found [here](https://rocketleaguemapmaking.com/recourses/contribute.html).

 Contribution should be performed through a number of simple steps:
 1. Find an issue to fix.
 2. Fork the repository.